rmia46/run-in-shell/README.md

 > [!WARNING]
 > Make sure to create `input.txt` and `output.txt` files.
 And the compilers or interpreters must be installed on the system and avaialble to the system $PATH

-For competitive programming with a combination of vim these scripts come handy :)
+For competitive programming with the combination of vim, these scripts come handy :)

 Happy Coding!!!